Yord/pxi/README.md

 Times are given in CPU time, wall-clock times may deviate by ± 1s.
 The benchmarks were run on a 13" MacBook Pro (2019) with a 2,8 GHz Quad-Core i7 and 16GB memory.
-Since `pxi` and `fx` are written in JavaScript, they need more RAM (approx. 70 MB) than the other tools that are written in C (approx. 1MB).
+Since `pxi` and `fx` are written in JavaScript, they need more RAM (approx. 70 MB) than the other tools that are written in C (approx. 1MB each).
-Please run the [benchmarks][pxi-benchmarks] on your own machine to verify.
+Feel free to run the [benchmarks][pxi-benchmarks] on your own machine to verify the results.

 ## Usage